rybinaanya/nissle_assembly/README.md

 cp ${working_dir}/PGAP/Nissle_output/annot.gbk  ${working_dir}/NS_pgap.gbk
 progressiveMauve --min-scaled-penalty=5000 --output= ${working_dir}/Mauve_minscaledpen5000 ${working_dir}/NS_pgap.gbk  ${working_dir}/GCA_000714595_full.gbk ${working_dir}/GCA_003546975_full.gbk ${working_dir}/GCA_000005845_full.gbk > ./Mauve_minscaledpen5000.log
 ```
 Manual inspecting the alignment, we determined location of 28 regions in the draft assembly that were not included into Locally Collinear Blocks (LCB).
-Respective coordinates were written down into the table and used for extracting sequences from draft assembly (see a piece of biopython code **below?**).
+Respective coordinates were written down into the table and used for extracting sequences from draft assembly (see a piece of biopython code below).
 Obtained sequences were subjected to online BLASTN search with default parameters.
 ```{python}
 # python3.7